 Your vows of marriage are made from love and respect.
 You didn’t promise to allow your husband to manipulate, threaten, coerce, or abuse you and your children for the rest of your life.
 Your abusive husband is the one who is acting abusive by choice, and he alone is responsible to repent, which is to renew his mind to be the mind of Christ and to turn completely away from the sin of abuse.

 It will take many years of individual counseling, with support and accountability for an abuser to learn how to think, talk, and behave in Christ’s exceptional love.
 Because abuse is a learned behavior, not an illness or a condition, there’s no instant cure or healing.

 I know how hard it is to come to a decision to stop the abuse in your marriage.
-All I can tell you is that it’s NOT God’s will for you or your children to be abused.
+All I can tell you is that it’s NOT God’s will for you or your children to be abused and the Bible is often misinterpreted in what it says about divorce and abuse.
 If you choose to stay in your abusive marriage, you must realize that you are teaching and normalizing the cycle of domestic abusive for your children.
 You also need to know that, “33% of male abusers were abused as children,” according to the DomesticAbuseShelter.org.

 I will not tell anyone to get a divorce because a divorce is a personal choice each victim must make with Christ.
 Victims have been living controlled in abuse, so telling them to stay or to get a divorce is transferring control to the influencer.
 The victim must decide while knowing Jesus loves them and wants them to live in his abundance, which doesn’t include abuse, or it would go against his heart, character, and love.